nathanblaubach/cookbook-web-react/README.md

 # Cookbook

-## Purpose

-This cookbook is a digitized version of the McClain Family Recipes book that was created in 2006.
-The hope is that this will make the cookbook more accessible and allow us to easily add new recipes as time goes on.
+This cookbook is a simple list of recipes that can be filtered and searched made using react.
+I am writing the application for my mom's family's family cookbook, but I am writing it in a way that (I hope) is easily reusable.

 ## Setup